artsandmetaphysics/goodlifeodyssey/notes/the-odyssey.md

 > one man facing a mob?
 > ~ (20.25--30)

-*All quotations are taken from Robert Fagle's excellent 1996 translation of the* Odyssey. *Line numbers are approximate.*
+*All quotations are taken from Robert Fagles' excellent 1996 translation of the* Odyssey. *Line numbers are approximate.*